jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

 ### 70 Negotiation of conditions of employment
 (1) The Chief of Defence Force is responsible for negotiating, under the Employment Relations Act 2000, every collective agreement applicable to employees in the Civil Staff.
-(2) The Chief of Defence Force must consult with the State Services Commissioner when negotiating any collective agreements under this section.
+(2) The Chief of Defence Force must consult with the Public Service Commissioner when negotiating any collective agreements under this section.
-(3) The State Services Commissioner may at any time either before or during the negotiation of such collective agreements indicate to the Chief of Defence Force that the State Services Commissioner wishes to participate with the Chief of Defence Force in negotiating those collective agreements, and the Chief of Defence Force must allow the State Services Commissioner to participate accordingly.
+(3) The Public Service Commissioner may at any time either before or during the negotiation of such collective agreements indicate to the Chief of Defence Force that the Public Service Commissioner wishes to participate with the Chief of Defence Force in negotiating those collective agreements, and the Chief of Defence Force must allow the Public Service Commissioner to participate accordingly.

 ### 71 Personal grievances and disputes
 Despite the provisions of sections 61A and 70,—
-  (a) in relation to a personal grievance, the employer is the Chief of Defence Force; and (b) in relation to a dispute about the interpretation, application, or operation of any collective agreement, the employer is the Chief of Defence Force acting, if the State Services Commissioner so requires, together with or in consultation with the State Services Commissioner.
+  (a) in relation to a personal grievance, the employer is the Chief of Defence Force; and (b) in relation to a dispute about the interpretation, application, or operation of any collective agreement, the employer is the Chief of Defence Force acting, if the Public Service Commissioner so requires, together with or in consultation with the Public Service Commissioner.

 ### 72 Compulsory arbitration and agreement not to strike or lock out
 [Repealed]